 The name Penticton translates to “a place to stay forever.”
 After just one visit, you’ll know why.
-Between the beaches, vineyards, vistas, and craft breweries, this small city is definitely one of BC’s best kept secrets.
+Between the beaches, vineyards, vistas, and craft breweries, this small city is definitely one of BC’s best-kept secrets.

-Nestled between Lake Okanagan and Skaha Lake and surrounded by vineyards, orchards, trails, and gorgeous scenery, Penticton is paradise for cyclists, hikers, rock climbers and anyone who likes relaxing on a warm, sandy beach.
+Nestled between Lake Okanagan and Skaha Lake and surrounded by vineyards, orchards, trails, and gorgeous scenery, Penticton is a paradise for cyclists, hikers, rock climbers and anyone who likes relaxing on a warm, sandy beach.
 On a hot day, splash in the cool lake, float on the water on a stand-up paddleboard, canoe or kayak, or drift lazily on an inner tube down the channel between the two lakes.
 If you’re feeling more active, head to the majestic Skaha Bluffs for some sensational rock climbing or jump on a bike to explore the Kettle Valley Rail Trail.
 In this four-season playground, you can golf most of the year, shop for local produce at the Penticton Farmers’ Market and fruit stands, and hit the slopes at nearby Apex Mountain Resort in the winter.

-There is a lot more to this picturesque, lakefront city in the heart of BC’s wine country than the beach, the Peach and the Naramata Bench.
-Penticton has been a leader of the Okanagan craft beer scene for more than 25 years as home to the annual Okanagan Fest of Ale and a strong community of seven craft breweries.
+There is a lot more to this picturesque, lakefront city in the heart of BC’s wine country than the beach, the Peach, and the Naramata Bench.
+Penticton has been a leader of the Okanagan craft beer scene for more than 25 years as home to the annual Okanagan Fest of Ale and a strong community of eight craft breweries.
 And in 2020, that legacy was recognized by Lonely Planet when it named Penticton Canada’s “craft beer capital.”

 Bad Tattoo has permanently made its mark with its diverse beer list and delicious pizza.